 We (Switchly) operate this site to offer content and options in regards of but not limited to Home and Business Utility Services.
 Our services are free for you to use.
 We work directly with a panel of Service Providers and will present you with relevant offers from those providers based on the information you provide to us.
-We are paid by the partners that we work with for advertising their products and services; however, this does not change the amount that you will pay.
+We are paid by the Service Providers that we work with for advertising their products and services; however, this does not change the amount that you will pay.

 We hold sole discretion for how content and offers are displayed.
 The information, including pricing, which appears on this site is subject to change at any time and does not warrant the accuracy or completeness of the information.

 Once we’ve received your request for contact from a partner, we’ll connect you with one of our relevant Service Providers.
 We’ll tell the Service Providers who you are, and your Product requirements and they’ll then contact you directly.
 Our partner providers are listed below and are subject to change as new Service Providers both join and leave our panel.

 You’ll see on our webform that we have a clear consent statement.
 This statement sets out that only the one Service Provider you select will be in contact.
 Your details will not be given out to more than one Service Provider.

 There’s no obligation to purchase from the Service Provider that we suggest for you.
 Indeed, you don’t have to buy from any of them and you may find other Service Providers and/or deals you are eligible for elsewhere online.

 We don’t work with any Service Providers until we have a legal contract in place.
 This is to ensure that they respect your data and rights by keeping your data secure and confidential, limiting their use of your data (i.e. to providing you with the requested Quotes / Matches), and not sharing your data with anyone else.

 Ropto Limited, Hale Place, 2nd Floor, 229 Ashley Road, Hale, WA15 9SX.

 You may also contact us by telephone on: 0161 883 2976.